B2B Outreach for Nonprofits: 5 Ways to Reach Donors Without Cold Calling

 According to Benevity’s annual impact report, employee giving programs generated over $7 billion in charitable donations in 2023 (Benevity, 2024).
 Companies with matching gift programs are sitting on untapped potential.
 Employees give, but the company matches.
 Your outreach can position itself as a bridge between corporate giving programs and specific nonprofit partners.

-The strategy is simple: identify companies with robust employee giving platforms, then offer to facilitate introductions to high-impact nonprofits in their cause area.
-You are providing a service to both sides.
+The strategy is simple: identify companies with strong employee giving platforms, then offer to facilitate introductions to high-impact nonprofits in their cause area. you’re providing a service to both sides.
 The company gets quality nonprofit options.
 The nonprofit gets access to corporate matching funds.

-This approach bypasses gatekeepers because you are offering value to the corporate giving coordinator, not asking them to write a check.
+This approach bypasses gatekeepers because you’re offering value to the corporate giving coordinator, not asking them to write a check.

 Strategy 3: Create Peer-to-Peer Giving Circles Through Warm Introductions